samertm/weather_study/INSTALLATION_INSTRUCTIONS/install_1_dependencies.md

         pip install -Ur requirements_python3_ubuntu1404.txt

    Note that references to `basemap`, `matplotlib`, `netCDF14` may need to be removed from the `requirements_python3.txt` file since some of these things are being installed through tools other than `pip`.
-In addition, on Ubuntu, we have encountered errors installing `gnureadline`, and `Pillow`; we removed these from `requirements_python3.txt` and continued with `pip` installation. `cffi` required `sudo apt-get install libffi-dev` on Ubuntu 14.04.
+In addition, on Ubuntu, we have encountered errors installing `gnureadline`; we removed it from `requirements_python3.txt` and continued with `pip` installation.
+   On Ubuntu v.
+14.04, there were additional dependencies, found through `apt-get`:

+   2. `cffi` required `libffi-dev`;
+   2. `Pillow` required `libtiff4-dev liblcms2-dev libwebp-dev tcl8.5-dev tk8.5-dev`;.
+   2. `gnureadline` requires `libreadline6-dev libtinfo-dev`, but apparently something else is needed, too.

 ---